← All varieties

 Uses

-The general appearance is good yet not particularly attractive either in size or color, nor does it take first rank for either home use or market (Beach).
+Both kitchen and market (Lowther).
+Does not take first rank for either home use or market (Beach).

 Not described in source.